GAl121/CPL_Mini_Compiler/README.md

 bgn break case final	default do  else	end  foreach if   int let
 out program real   read  string  switch till  var  while with

-a
+Reserved symbols:

 (   )   {	}
 ,   :   ;   !

- Composed tokens
+Composed tokens:

 id:             letter (letter|digit)*

 num:            digit+  | digit+.digit*

 relop:          ==  |  <> | <  |  >  | >= | <=

 addop:          +   |  -

 mulop:          *   |  /

 assignop:       =

 orop:           ||

 andop:          &&

 sentance:       "(letter|.|,|!|?| |digit)* "

-Where:  (Note: digit and letter are not tokens)
+Where:

    digit:  0  |  1  | ... |  9

    letter: a  |  b  | ... |  z  |  A  |  B  | ... | Z

 •	Token can include \n \t and space

 •	Each identifier can include maximum 9 characters.

 •	The code can include multi comment using /* comments */ , or single line comment using //

 Extensions:

 •	if cpl program have errors mips file will not create

 •	The compiler will create list file with the original program and show each error points to the row and column.

 •	File that not end in .cpl will not works

-CPLG - Grammar for the programming language CPL
+CPLG - Grammar for the programming language CPL:

 PROGRAM   -> program id  bgn  DECLARATIONS  STMTLIST end